GryllsAddons/ShaguTweaks-mods/README.md

 - **Mouseover Bars**
 *Hides the relevant action bar and shows on mouseover.*
-*The action bar must be enabled in 'Interface Options' > 'Advanced Options'.*
-*Please reload the UI after enabling or disabling the action bar.*

 - **Quick Actions**
 *Action buttons will be activated on key down.*